 Adelaide Hall died on 7 November 1993, aged 92, at London’s Charing Cross Hospital.
 Honouring her wish, her funeral took place in New York at the Cathedral of the Incarnation (Garden City, New York) and she was laid to rest beside her mother at the Cemetery of the Evergreens in Brooklyn.
 In London, a memorial service was held for her at St Paul’s, Covent Garden (known as the ‘actors’ church’), which was attended by many stars including Elaine Paige, Elisabeth Welch, Lon Satton and Elaine Delmar.
 One of the participants, TV presenter and broadcaster Michael Parkinson, remarked rather fittingly during his eulogy: “Adelaide lived to be ninety-two and never grew old.”

 Adelaide Hall was one of the major entertainers of the Harlem Renaissance.
 Along with Louis Armstrong, she pioneered scat singing and is widely acknowledged as one of the world’s first jazz singers.
 Indeed, Ella Fitzgerald regarded her as such.
 Hall was the first female vocalist to sing and record with Duke Ellington.
-She holds the accolade of being the 20th century’s most enduring female recording artist, her recording career having spanned eight decades.
-In 1941, Hall replaced Gracie Fields as Britain’s highest paid female entertainer.
+She holds the accolade of being the 20th century’s most enduring female recording artist, her recording career has spanned eight decades.
+In 1941, Hall replaced Gracie Fields as Britain’s highest-paid female entertainer.

 In the “100 Great Records of the 1920s” Adelaide Hall is at number 26 with Duke Ellington’s Orchestra, singing “The Blues I Love To Sing” (Duke Ellington/Bubber Miley) Victor 21490, 1927.